 The time to live for the advertisement is measured in hops (steps) for each UPnP packet sent.
-The time to live hop count is the number of steps a broadcast packet is allowed to propagate for each UPnP advertisement before it disappears.
+Hops are the steps a packet takes between routers.
 The number of hops can range from 1 to 255.
 The default value for the advertisement time to live is 4 hops, which should be fine for most home networks.
 If you notice that some devices are not being updated or reached correctly, it might be necessary to increase this value.

-The UPnP Portmap Table displays the IP address of each UPnP device that is accessing the router and which ports (internal and external) that device has opened.
-The UPnP Portmap Table also displays what type of port is open and whether that port is still active for each IP address.
+The UPnP Portmap table displays the IP address of each UPnP device that is accessing the router and which ports (internal and external) that device has opened.
+The UPnP Portmap table also displays what type of port is open and whether that port is still active for each IP address.

-6. Optional) To refresh the information in the UPnP Portmap Table, click the Refresh button.
+6. (Optional) To refresh the information in the UPnP Portmap table, click the Refresh button.